 Sarah Handley-Cousins, PhD

-Sarah is an historian of disability and gender in the American Civil War.
-She is currently working on her forthcoming book, to be published with the University of Georgia Press, based on her dissertation, which is about disabled Union veterans during and after the Civil War.
+Sarah is the author of the award-winning Bodies in Blue: Disability in the Civil War North.
+She is currently a fellow of the American Council of Learned Societies for her second book project on “The Age of Crime,” and an Assistant Teaching Professor of History at the University at Buffalo.
 In addition to a PhD in History from the University at Buffalo, Sarah holds a BA from Wells College and an MSEd from Niagara University, and is an alum of the New York State Council for the Humanities Public Humanities Fellows.
-She enjoys unresolved romantic tension (in books and movies), visiting the Gettysburg National Military Park, and heated blankets.
+Sarah is the executive editor of the digital publication Nursing Clio and her writing appears on various digital news outlets, including The Washington Post and The New York Times.
+She is an unrepentant horse girl, and enjoys unresolved romantic tension (in books and movies, that is), visiting the Gettysburg National Military Park, and heated blankets.
 Sarah tweets from @sarahbelle721.

-Marissa is an independent information professional and PhD candidate in History at UB.
-Her dissertation tells the stories of lactating women for hire in the Atlantic world during the Revolutionary era.
+Marissa is an Assistant Professor of History at St. Leo University in Florida, and Managing Director of the Journal of the Plague Year.
+She received her doctorate in History from the University at Buffalo in 2019.
+Her current book project tells the stories of lactating women for hire in the Atlantic world during the Revolutionary era.
 In addition to a BA in History from Niagara University, Marissa has an MLS from UB.
 She is a former fellow at APS, The Library Company/HSP & the Lapidus-Omohundro Institute of Early American History and Culture.
-But most importantly, she’s super into running, red wine, British television, and murder (as much as someone can be into murder without actually doing them).
+But most importantly, she’s super into red wine, British television, and murder (as much as someone can be into murder without actually doing them).
 Marissa tweets from @iLURVhistory.